HIT (TV series): Premise

 It is set in a fictional high school in Madrid.
 Coexistence at the Instituto Anna Frank has become untenable.
-If the high school is to remain open, a way out of the news events pages needs to be found.
+If the high school is to remain open, a way out of the news pages needs to be found.
 Ester, the director of the centre, seeks help from Hugo Ibarra Toledo (HIT), an unconventional educator.

-The second season moves to the IES León Felipe, in Puertollano, where Ibarra tries to help a group of 9 vocational training students.
+The second season moves to the IES León Felipe, in Puertollano, where Ibarra tries to help a group of nine vocational training students.
 Upon Ibarra's eventual relapse into alcoholism, he meets up again with Lena (an alumn from the Anna Frank) in a rehab centre.